jasminepoon/lifely/planning/results-page-spec.md

 - **Positive framing** — "showed up for yourself" not "self-care sessions"
 - **Max 5 activities** — more feels like a to-do list
 - **Venue is optional** — only show if consistent (same place every time)
-- **Empty state**: If no self-care detected, skip this beat entirely
+- **Empty state**: If no activity data is available, render a fallback card (don’t drop beats or change dot count)

 ---